 There was also plenty of street food available, and locals enjoying it.
 That might have been a bit beyond our adventurous eating threshold, but we enjoyed observing it nonetheless.

 The vast majority of what was available in most department stores were high-end international brands, i.e. Burberry, Gucci, Prada, et cetera.
 But we did find a couple of special and unusual places.
 Chinese Arts & Crafts is chiefly art, traditional garments (padded jackets, cheongsams and the like) and collectibles, but with the guarantee that they are made in China with traditional methods.
 A nice place for careful souvenir shopping.
-Unfortunately, we were exhausted and carrying our Favorite bags, killing time until we could go to the airport, so upscale shopping wasn’t a good fit.
+Unfortunately, we were exhausted and carrying backpacks, killing time until we could go to the airport, so upscale shopping wasn’t a good fit.

 Shanghai Tang is a small department store selling men’s, women’s and children’s clothes, jewelry, handbags, accessories, fabric and home decor.
 Also somewhat upscale, the offerings in this store were entirely unique and the staff very friendly and helpful.
 It’s a decidedly chic, boutique type of department store and you stand a good chance of coming away with something modern yet deeply Chinese in style.